Whisky-App/whisky-book/src/game-support/kebab-chefs-restaurant-simulator.md

 {{#template ../templates/rating.md status=Bronze installs=Yes opens=Yes}}

 ## Setup
-- Use Windows 10 and enable DXVK
+- Enable DXVK.
-- Install in Steam as normal
+- Install in Steam as normal.

 > [!NOTE]
 > You may need to restart the game / your Mac in order for the game to launch.